-It is said that Caipirinha has Portuguese origins and dates back at the beginning of the 20th century.
+It is said that Caipirinha has Portuguese origins and dates back to the beginning of the 20th century.
 In 1918, a drink made with aguardente de cana (the predecessor of Cachaca), lemon, honey, and garlic, was used as a medicine for patients with Spanish flu in the region of Alentejo in Portugal.
-In time, the recipe has changed: garlic and honey were removed, and two teaspoons of sugar and ice were added, to fight the heat.
+In time, the recipe changed: garlic and honey were removed, and two teaspoons of sugar and ice were added to fight the heat.

 Another account suggests Caipirinha originated in the region of Sao Paolo, being invented by the sugarcane landlords as a drink for high-class events and parties.

 No matter which of the origin stories is true, Caipirinha is today Brazil’s National Cocktail, a drink so deeply embedded in its national heritage.

 Caipirinha ingredients are fresh limes, sugar, and Cachaca, a traditional distilled spirit made from sugarcane juice.

 The best Caipirinha is made with Cachaca, but if you can’t find it, a good substitute for Cachaca is Rum.
 You can also substitute Cachaca with Vodka, and the resulting cocktail will be a Caipiroska.

 Caipirinha’s predominant taste comes from its two essential ingredients: it’s a combination of citrus flavors from the limes and spices from the sugarcane Cachaca.
 It’s similar to a Mojito, but it lacks the mint, and it’s more spiced.